-The University Singers enrolls approximately 60 voices on the basis of audition.
-Directed by Dr. Stephen M. Hopkins (firstname.lastname@example.org), the University Singers perform fine choral literature of all periods.
+The University Singers enrolls approximately 60 voices based on audition.
+Directed by Dr. Jake Taylor (firstname.lastname@example.org), the University Singers perform fine choral literature of all periods.

 The University Singers rehearse on Mondays and Wednesdays from 3:00pm – 3:50pm and on Tuesdays and Thursdays from 12:00pm – 12:50pm.
 Students receive one hour of academic credit by registering for MUS 1108.

 A select group of 16-20 voices, the Chamber Singers specialize in the performance of choral chamber literature of all periods.
-Directed by Dr. Stephen M. Hopkins (email@example.com), participation in the Chamber Singers is by audition only.
+Directed by Dr. Jake Taylor (email@example.com), participation in the Chamber Singers is by audition only.

 The Chamber Singers rehearse on Mondays and Wednesdays from 4:00pm – 4:50pm and on Tuesdays and Thursdays from 1:00pm – 1:50pm.
 Students receive one hour of academic credit by registering for MUS 1112.

 Treble Choir is open to all students capable of and interested in singing literature for soprano, mezzo-soprano, and alto voices.
 Directed by Dr. Priscilla Porterfield (firstname.lastname@example.org).

 The Treble Choir rehearses on Mondays, Wednesdays and Fridays from 12:00pm – 12:50pm.
 Students receive one hour of academic credit by registering for MUS 1110.